-Thirty graders provided five mean opinion scores (MOSs) for the five questions described above.
-The scores range from (1) bad (no match) to (5) excellent (perfect match).
-Figure \ref{fig:temp} shows the grading template used for evaluation.
+Mean opinion scores (MOSs) for the five questions described above ranging from (1) bad (no match) to (5) excellent (perfect match) are collected.

-We used 30 videos, half of which are synthesized with happy emotion and the other half with sad emotions.
-The MOS tests were conducted on each of the following sets of data - videos generated by the modular approach, videos generated by the end-to-end approach and the original(ground truth) recordings.
+We used 30 videos, equally synthesized using happy and sad emotions.
+The MOS tests were conducted on each of the following sets of data --- videos generated by the modular, and end-to-end approaches and the original (ground truth) recordings.
 We also used the acoustic speech synthesized from the end-to-end approach to drive the audio-to-facial-animation module in the modular approach to ensure fair comparison.
 In this way the graders hear the same speech with different lip movements from the two systems.

 \textbf{Performance of feedback approaches in AVTacotron2} We first conduct this test to evaluate the performance of the end-to-end models trained using full feedback and limited feedback approaches.
 The full feedback model achieved a higher overall MOS of 4.07 (compared to 3.9 from the limited feedback model).
 Both the models however achieve high MOS (>4) while evaluating just the facial expressions indicating that audio and lip movement features can be strong signals for synthesizing plausible facial expressions.
 In the tests below, we use the full feedback model for comparison with the modular approach baseline.